 Wings Airways is unique.
-As an aviation tour operator and FAA certificated air carrier, Wings has several distinct attributes that set it apart:
+As an aviation tour operator and FAA certificated air carrier, we have distinct attributes that set us apart:

 Leveraging these elements, Wings is committed to reducing risk and enhancing the safety of its guests and employees.

-The standardized fleet of just five, identical DeHavilland Otter aircraft is meticulously maintained by an award-winning maintenance department.
-The ruggedly built Otters have been upgraded with safe, efficient turboprop engines and advanced navigation and flight guidance systems.
+The standardized fleet of five, identical DeHavilland Otter aircraft is meticulously maintained by an award-winning maintenance department.
+The ruggedly built Otters have been upgraded with the efficient, reliable and powerful turboprop engines.

 Juneau’s downtown waterfront has been home to water based aviation since the early 1920’s.